Skip to footer content

 Install-Package IronQR

 The NuGet package automatically handles all dependencies, ensuring compatibility with your target frameworks.
-IronQR supports .NET Framework 4.6.2+, .NET Core 2.0+, and .NET 5-10, making it a versatile .NET library for any Visual Studio project.
+IronQR supports .NET Framework 4.6.2+, .NET Core 2.0+, and .NET 5-10, making it a versatile library for any Visual Studio project.

 using IronQr;